-As detailed in Table 1, insulin dose adjustments reflected the fluctuations in insulin needs during the honeymoon phase, which is crucial for managing Type 1 Diabetes (T1D).
+As detailed in Table 1, insulin dose adjustments reflected the fluctuations in insulin needs during the honeymoon phase, which is crucial for optimal management of T1D in this phase.
 In the early phase (August 2022 to February 2023), both average and minimum glucose levels gradually decreased, prompting reductions in insulin doses.
 This trend aligned with the onset of the honeymoon phase, where partial endogenous insulin production reduced the need for exogenous insulin.
 During the mid-phase (March 2023 to July 2023), further insulin reductions were made to address occasional hypoglycemic events, marking the peak of the honeymoon phase with the lowest insulin requirements.
 In the late phase (August 2023 to February 2024), glucose levels and insulin need stabilized, indicating the end of the honeymoon phase.
-These adjustments highlight the importance of real-time monitoring to optimize insulin therapy and manage glucose levels effectively, minimizing the risks of hypoglycemia.
+These adjustments highlight the importance of real-time monitoring to optimize insulin therapy and manage glucose levels effectively, minimizing the risks of hypoglycemia and hyperglycemia.